adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 There is one very important thing you must know however.
 As mentioned previously with full disk encryption the boot partition, or MBR is not encrypted.
-This means that if a malicious user was to have physical access to your computer, malicious code--like a keylogger-- could be installed on you boot partition.
+This means that if a malicious user was to have physical access to your computer, malicious code--like a key-logger-- could be installed on you boot partition.
 It only takes a few seconds for a USB to be inserted into your laptop and a virus uploaded.
 It does not matter if your computer is running or powered down, It is still just as